iSoc-Devs/Ghostea/README.md

 # Quickstart install

-If you want to run your own instance of Ghost, in most cases the best way is to use our **CLI tool**
+If you want to run your own instance of Ghostea, in most cases the best way is to use our **CLI tool**

 ```
 npm install ghost-cli -g